 Opera overtures are the classical music version of speed dating as in several minutes, everyone gets excited, no one gets hurt, and then it’s over.
 For that reason alone Mozart’s overtures are easily the best introduction to his music.
 The Magic Flute and Marriage of Figaro are personal favorites.
 The latter can best be described as Champagne expressed in music.

 2. String Quartets 20 in D Major and 21 in D Major, Alban Berg Quartet

 Mozart’s 27 piano concerti are my desert island tunes.
 I first studied them as an undergraduate and they get more play on my iTunes than practically anything else.
 Strange, but true.
-All are made up of three movements and last from 15-25 minutes so they’re easily doable on the “are we there yet?” scale.
+All are made up of three movements and last from 15-25 minutes, so they’re easily doable on the “are we there yet?” scale.
 Number 20 in d-minor is my favorite Mozart concerto of all.
-It’s driven, manic, melancholy and triumphant in turn.
-Understand that Mozart wrote practically nothing in a minor key and when he did it was serious-ass business.
+It’s driven, manic, melancholy, and triumphant in turn.
+Understand that Mozart wrote precious few things in a minor key, and when he did it was serious-ass business.
 Number 21 by contrast is like a beautiful summer night.
 Mitsuko Uchida is one of the great Mozart pianists of our age; her playing is perfection.

 Amazingly precise and artistic playing by Italian Maurizio Pollini accompanied by one of world’s greatest orchestras and one of the top Mozart conductors of the 20th century.
 This is a wow.

 This is one of my favorite classical recordings of all time.
 Period.
 Buy it.